Marsian language: Bronze of Lake Fucinus

-The Bronze of Lake Fucinus was an inscribed bronze plaque taken from the bed of the lake near Luco in 1877 during the process of totally draining the lake.
-It was in a settlement that had been covered by the lake.
+The Bronze of Lake Fucinus was an inscribed bronze plaque found in 1877 near Luco during the draining of the lake, from an ancient settlement that had been covered by the lake.
 The bronze was placed in the Museum of Prince Alessandro Torlonia, where it was photographed for publication.
-It was lost in 1894, no one could find it nor has it been seen since.
-The text of the photograph is as follows:
+It was lost in 1894 and it has not been seen since.
+The text of the plaque is as follows: